marcogambarini/grignetta/README.md

 https://spade.inria.fr/#About_spade

 At the moment the script runs at about 3x realtime on a single core on my laptop.
-I am planning on trying to parallelize it, but since I will use it for batch cleaning of files I will probably just run multiple instances in parallel - so parallelization is not a prority right now.
+I am planning on trying to parallelize it, but since I will use it for batch cleaning of files I will probably just run multiple instances in parallel - so parallelization is not a priority right now.

 Audio files are raw lavalier recordings from a movie currently in production (soon in post-production!!): https://www.imdb.com/title/tt10206898/, for which this work will be used.